• Skip to main content

 Freedom from Want

-, a groundbreaking film directed by Daniel Petrie, was released in 1961 and adapted from the 1959 play of the same name by Lorraine Hansberry.
+A Raisin in the Sun, a groundbreaking film directed by Daniel Petrie, was released in 1961 and adapted from the 1959 play of the same name by Lorraine Hansberry.
 The story follows the Youngers, an African-American family living together in an apartment in Chicago.
 Following the death of their patriarch, they try to determine what to do with the substantial insurance payment they’ll soon receive.
 Opinions on what to do with the money vary.
 Walter Lee (Sidney Poitier) wants to make a business investment, while his mother, Lena (Claudia McNeil), is intent on buying a house for them all to live in―two differing views of the American Dream.
 March 8, 2019

 Freedom from Fear